bluesky/tiled/docs/source/tutorials/navigation.md

 # Navigate a Catalog

-In this tutorial we will navigate a collection of datasets from Python.
+In this tutorial we will navigate a collection of datasets using Tiled's Python client.

 To follow along, start the Tiled server with the demo Catalog from a Terminal.